Genetics of fibrotic myopathy in the German Shepherd Dog

 Further investigation of the genetics of fibrotic myopathy is needed.
 Data from the Comparative Genetics Laboratory at the University of Wisconsin-Madison suggest that fibrotic myopathy in the German Shepherd Dog is very likely a recessive Mendelian genetic disease, meaning that there is a simple mode of inheritance where dogs with two copies of the mutated gene develop the disease and dogs with only one copy of the mutation are carriers of the disease and are healthy clinically.
 We are studying the German Shepherd Dog for this work because support from the breed organization and strong engagement with this project by the community of German Shepherd Dog owners.

 Our work will advance discovery of the causal genetic variant(s) for fibrotic myopathy.
 This will not only advance genetic testing for the disease and development of new treatments for affected dogs but will also inform understanding of human muscle injury.

+We are currently only able to enroll participants that are able to travel to the University of Wisonsin-Madison School of Veterinary Medicine.
 Cases must be purebred German Shepherd Dogs with fibrotic myopathy with a pedigree.
 Although very rare, we also wish to study purebred dogs of other breeds with fibrotic myopathy.
 Unaffected control dogs must be purebred German Shepherd Dogs with a pedigree over the age of 9 years with no history of fibrotic myopathy or other muscle problems.

 Owner’s Responsibilities (Samples and Information to be collected):